-There is something about this Mediterranean combination of ingredients that really appeals to me, and I’ve done a similar bread before with wheat flour, but I wanted to test a grain free, lectin free version.
+There is something about this Mediterranean combination of ingredients that really appeals to me, and I’ve done a similar bread before with wheat flour, but I wanted to test a grain-free, lectin-free version.
 First time I shared a version of this bread I made a mistake and forgot to add the extra virgin olive oil under the ingredients lists.
 I was on vacation in West Texas with no possibility to test the recipe when I figured out the mistake, so the first day I came back I had to make it again and refine it to make sure everything is accurate.
-This is an improved version and I’m happy to say is delicious, moist and super nutritious.
+This is an improved version of the rosemary and chocolate bread with avocado and I’m happy to say is delicious, moist and super nutritious.

-A bread loaded with polyphenols, healthy fats and probiotics
+A rosemary and chocolate bread loaded with polyphenols, healthy fats and probiotics

 Rosemary and Chocolate Bread with Avocado and Extra Virgin Olive Olive Oil

 - 1/2 cup tigernut flour (I use Organic Gemini)

 - 1 Tbsp arrowroot flour